 Formation of Planets

 Dust growth is a first step of planet formation.
-In protoplanetary disks, micron-sized dust particles collide each other and coagulate into larger one.
-I'm trying to reveal where and how do planets are formed from small particles by combining the dust-growth simulations and the radiative transfer simulations.
+In protoplanetary disks, the birthplace of planets, micron-sized dust particles collide each other, coagulate into larger bodies and eventually grow into planets.
+I'm trying to reveal where and how do planets are formed from small grains particularly using dust-growth simulations and radiative transfer simulations.

 Dust Growth in Protoplanetary Disks

-In our solar system, there are many dust particles originating from asteroid collisions and cometary activities.
-These particles provide us keys to understand the formation process of fragments and their parent body.
+In our solar system, there are many dust grains originating from asteroid collisions and cometary activities.
+These grains are visible in a clear sky and some of them fall onto our Earth.
+These grains provide us keys to understand the formation process of fragments and their parent body.
 I'm investigating the properties of the dust particles using orbital calculations.